-Older age does not cause testosterone levels to decline in healthy menJune 7th, 2011 in Medical research /
+Older age does not cause testosterone levels to decline in healthy menJune 7, 2011 in Medicine & Health / Medical research

 A decline in testosterone levels as men grow older is likely the resultnot the causeof deteriorating general health, say Australian scientists, whose new study finds that age, in itself, has no effect on testosterone level in healthy older men.